-Stephanie is a London-born contralto.
-In September 2017 she began her studies on the Preparatory Opera Masters at the Royal Academy of Music, for which she is supported by a Blue Badge Style Award.
-She has been studying voice with Alex Ashworth since 2014.
+Stephanie is a young, London-born mezzo-soprano.
+In September 2017 she began her studies on the Preparatory Opera Masters at the RAM.
+She studies under Alex Ashworth and Jonathan Papp.
 In July 2016 she graduated from the University of York with a BA in Sociology with Social Psychology.

 Full CV available upon request.